 Kyoto (and all of Japan) is just insanely beautiful during these two seasons.
 However, they are also probably the most popular time to visit Kyoto, so expect a lot of crowds.

-Avoid golden week (the first week of May) as this is a big holiday in Japan and you’ll not only have to battle the international tourist but domestic Japanese tourists too.
+Avoid golden week which is the first week of May and Obon in middle of August, as these two are big holidays in Japan.
+You’ll not only have to battle the international tourists that are coming to Japan, but domestic Japanese tourists too!

 Where should I stay when visiting Kyoto?

 As I said before, I believe that Osaka, not Kyoto, is a better place to base yourself especially if you’re interested in exploring other things in Kansai, as I have outlined in my Kansai itinerary post.

 This is my preference for many reasons: